Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

-Out of distribution case: Let us consider a test example in which a force of 5~N is applied on the corner node, which is far away from the training range (-2.5 to 2.5 N).
+Force outside training range: Let us consider a test example in which a force of 5~N is applied on the corner node, which is far away from the training range (which is -2.5 to 2.5 N).
 Again we compare error and uncertainty associated with the Bayesian U-Net prediction.
-In Figure~\ref{fig: 2d_5Nf_error_uncertainty}, one can see that both are strongly corelated, rather both values are close to each other across the spatial dimensions of beam.
-Thus the uncertainty predictions can give us an idea about the error of U-Net predictions, thus making it more reliable.
-Almost all the times, two standard deviation is able to capture the error.
+For reference, the FEM solution is presented (red mesh) with the error contour plot.
+Both error and uncertainty are plotted on the deformed mesh predicted with the Bayesian U-Net.
+In Figure~\ref{fig: 2d_5Nf_error_uncertainty}, one can see that both are strongly correlated, rather both values are close to each other across the spatial dimensions of the beam.
+Thus, the uncertainty predictions can give us an idea about the error of U-Net predictions, irrespective of whether an input is within or outside the training region.

+For each of the above examples shown in Figure 14-16, we can see that the U-Net solution is deviating from the true FEM solution, which is given by the error contour, i.e., the U-Net model is not able to fit the data exactly.
+And uncertainty prediction obtained using the Bayesian U-Net is able to capture this fitting error.